FREQUENTLY ASKED QUESTIONS

 -

-Surviving Tinnitus is the world's first feature-length documentary film about chronic tinnitus.
+Surviving Tinnitus is the first feature-length documentary film about troublesome tinnitus.
 It follows six people living with the condition (including the filmmaker) alongside four tinnitus specialists, exploring what tinnitus is, why it develops, how to manage it, and where research is heading.
 The aim of the film is to support, educate and raise awareness of this often debilitating condition.

 -